kubero-dev/kubero/README.md

 - Rust (including Rocket)
 - ...

-## Preconfigured Buildpacks
 You find the preconfigured buildpacks and examples here: https://github.com/kubero-dev/buildpacks

 ## Quickstart
 1) Download and unpack the <a href="https://github.com/kubero-dev/kubero-cli/releases/latest">Kubero CLI</a><p>
-2) Run `kubero install` to install all components on your cluster
+2) Run `kubero install` to install all components on an new or your existing cluster

 ## How it works
 <a href="https://github.com/kubero-dev/kubero/tree/main/docs/screenshots">Screenshots</a><p>